frameworklabs/SynchrosphereDemo/README.md

 #### IO - Preempt on Input

 Here, we want the blink activity to stop when we press a key.
 A running activity can be preempted by the `when ... abort: ...` statement.
-When the conditon becomes true, the body will immediately be stopped and control flow continues with the next statement after the preemption statement.
+When the condition becomes true, the body will immediately be stopped and control flow continues with the next statement after the preemption statement.

 ```Swift
 activity (name.Main, []) { val in